 Step Five: Receive a Recommendation and Repair Proposal

 A good technician will sit down with you after their roof assessment is complete and lay out all of your repair options, including what will happen if you decide to ignore the problem.
 Depending on the nature of the damage, you may be presented with several possible fixes followed by the technician’s personal recommendation on what they consider to be the best option.
 For example, a roof technician may be able to repair the damage to your roof, but they may recommend replacing it if the roof is nearing the end of its lifespan or if the cost to repair the damage is only a little less than what it would cost to repair the roof.

 The technician should also be able to write up a proposal, which will – at long last – include a price quote for the recommended repair.

-So, how much will your roof repair cost?
+So, how much will your Roof Installation cost?

 We might sound like a broken record by now, but the answer is that it depends!
 The amount of damage, the nature of the repair, and the unique characteristics of your roof will all affect the final repair price quote.
 For example, Spanish tiles are more expensive than asphalt shingles, so replacing a lot of Spanish tiles will be more expensive than replacing shingles even if the problem is the same.